ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/kmms/kmms.md

 - Specialization vs. diversification.
 - Spreads vs. covenants.
-- Regulatory capture vs. regulatory.
+- Regulatory capture vs. regulatory enfeeblement.

 We build on recent work in finance that attempts to measure regulatory exposure, and shows that it is a meaningful source of uncertainty for firms